 - Mule Enterprise Management: Obtain real-time visibility and utilize essential management tools for ESB resources.

 - CloudHub Insight: Manage integration apps with transparency and granular control for optimal results.

-- Anypoint Service Registry: Manage internal and external services and applications with visibility, flexibility, and ease.
+- Anypoint Service Registry (now part of API Manager): Manage internal and external services and applications with visibility, flexibility, and ease.
 Anypoint Service Registry makes it easy to manage, catalogue, and discover services throughout their lifecycle.

 MuleSoft offers a library of solutions for numerous use cases related to enterprise data integration.
 Whether it be overcoming integration challenges after mergers and acquisitions or building a connected hybrid environment, MuleSoft provides a complete set of products to keep businesses connected.

-Learn more about the Anypoint Platform and its entire lineup of products by contacting us today.
+Learn more about Anypoint Platform and its entire lineup of products by contacting us today.